 Repaint concrete retaining wall.

 While this may seem easier said than done, this project was completed by our dedicated volunteers who have put in countless hours on the island and on shore to bring the original fence back to life at Pomham Rocks Lighthouse.
 Thank you to our members who are volunteered their time to make Phase 1 of this project a reality: Rick Lux, Dennis Tardiff, Jay Dent, Charlie Gruetzner, Alex Dias, Adam Dias, Judianne Point, Gary Point and Stephanie Lux.

-SQUANTUM GRANT RESTORES HISTORY AT POMHAM ROCKS
+SQUANTUM GRANT HELPS RESTORE TURN-OF-THE-CENTURY PICKET FENCE AT POMHAM ROCKS LIGHTHOUSE

 If you have glanced over at the Lighthouse on your stroll or ride along the East Bay Bike Path recently, you may have noticed something new happening.
 A freshly painted white picket fence has been winding its way around the south side of Pomham Rocks Lighthouse in Riverside this fall.
 Its appearance of classic simplicity contrasts dramatically with the actual time and effort needed for the project.
 Construction of an historically accurate wooden fence on a concrete retaining wall, on an island, is no small feat.
 Nor is it inexpensive.